Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-The data query section of the NHQDR Data Tools website page provides capabilities that allows the user to view individual measures rather than summaries of performance.
-Figure 16 shows a view of the “Data Query Tool” filter selections available.
-The user has options to view measures available for National Trends, National Categories, National Disparities, State Trends, and State Categories.
+The Data Query section of the NHQDR Data Tools site allows users to choose individual measures rather than summaries of performance.
+Figure 15 shows a view of the “Data Query Tool” filter selections available.
+The user has options to choose measures available for National Trends, National Categories, National Disparities, State Trends, and State Categories.

-1. Geographic area – National or a State is noted on the buttons for selection, including National Trends, National Categories, National Disparities, State Trends, State Categories.
+1. Geographic area – National or State is noted on the buttons for selection, including National Trends, National Categories, National Disparities, State Trends, and State Categories.

-3. Topic – filter within a Subject Area.
+3. Section – filter within a Priority Area.

 4. Measure – filter by specific measures available.
 Type keyword text within the box directly to locate measures with specific text.